mohanmca/cassandra_playground/README.md

     recommended when there is a repair process alive in your cluster
 -   Cluster-name has to match to join existing cluster

-## What are the steps followed by a boostrapping node when joining?
+## (Section: DS210) - What are the steps followed by a boostrapping node when joining?

 1. Contact the seed nodes to learn about gossip state.
 2. Transition to Up and Joining state (to indicate it is joining the